jaspindersingh1/NewsComments/README.md

 # NewsComments

-In this project, the bot will automatically scrape artilces from the Medium Technology website.
+In this project, the bot will automatically scrape artilces from the Fast Company Technology website.
 Then, the user will be presented with the title, the URL link, and a summary of the artilces scraped.
 The user can click on the link for further read.
 Lastly, the reader/viewer will be able to add notes to the article he or she read and store it into the database.

 ## Technologies Used
 ```